 ---|

-Every year the Fields Selection Committee announces the eligible field for the next three years.
+The fields are rotated in a three-year cycle, and the Field Selection Committee annually announces the eligible fields for the coming three years.

 ---|---|---|